kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • County Treasurer

 County treasurers typically provide online tax search resources to allow members of the public to check for tax warrants and pay off their debts.
 The Sedgwick County Treasurer is a good example.
 The office's Delinquent Tax Listings web portal allows individuals to search for property whose taxes are due.
 It shows each property's tax rate and owed taxes for a specific year.
-Payments can also be made through the portal.
+Payments may also be made through the portal.

 • County Sheriff